LayeredStudio/quick-login/readme.txt

 == Changelog ==

+= 1.2 - 13 May 2019 =
+* Updated - LinkedIn provider to use v2 API and scope

 = 1.1 - 22 April 2019 =
 * Updated - Compatibility with WordPress 5.2
 * Updated - Blacklist common bad usernames (admin, office, mail, etc) when creating new accounts